20+ creative alternative homework ideas for teachers

 6. Visit the zoo

 Let your students visit a zoo and be the family guide.
-They have to read the map or create their own map afterwards.
+They have to read the map or create their own map afterward.
 You can also let them translate or look up the translation for a foreign language of every animal they visit.

 7. Visit the local dumping ground or container park

 There are a few lessons, students can learn from this visit.
 Lots of people throw away perfectly recyclable things you can still use or give a new life.
-Let them (if possible) pick out a few pieces and give it a new life.
+Let them (if possible) pick out a few pieces and give them a new life.
 The purpose of the tool may be something totally different.
 Students will also see that the amount of (plastic) waste is still immeasurable.
 Hopefully, it will encourage them to reduce their own waste consumption.